 For example, one of our personas is a small business owner trying to find health insurance for her employees.
 She’s frustrated by the process because it’s time-consuming and complex.
-She doesn’t have the resources to dedicate to Researching different plans and options.
+She doesn’t have the resources to research different plans and options.

 What can we do to help this persona make the process easier for her?
 We can provide resources and tools that make it simpler to compare plans and find the best option for her business.

 So, how do you create an accurate buyer persona?
-First, consider the traits listed above to help you better understand your ideal customer.
+First, consider the above traits to help you better understand your ideal customer.
 Then, use the steps below to complete your persona.

 How To Develop a Complete and Accurate B2B Buyer Persona?